 Harvest whole stems, from the base of the plant, to encourage more growth.
 Cut as needed, but try not to remove more than 1/3 of the leaves at a time.

 You can cut and dry any leaves remaining at the end of the season or leave the plants in the ground and try to get more use from the plants the following spring.
-Although parsley is biennial, most people find the leaves too bitter the second year and the flower stalks will grow surprisingly fast.
+Although parsley is biennial, most people find the leaves too bitter the second year and the flower stalks will grow and go to seed surprisingly fast.
 However, they may hold you over until your new crop is mature enough to harvest.

 Parsley is generally designated as either Flat-leaf (sometimes called Italian) or Curly (sometimes called moss).
 Most chefs think the flat-leaf types are more flavorful and curly parsley is relegated to the side of the plate.
 Try both.
 If you have a savory tooth, you might just find curly parsley preferable.